springload/pattern-book/README.md

 `pattern-book` doesn't include a dev server because other projects do it better.

-So instead just use <a href="https://github.com/facebookincubator/create-react-app">Create-React-App</a> or, add `&lt;Book&gt;` tags to a new route in your existing app, or use whatever boilerplate you like.
+So instead just use <a href="https://github.com/facebookincubator/create-react-app">Create-React-App</a> or, add `<Book>` tags to a new route in your existing app, or use whatever boilerplate you like.

 Pattern-Book is very specifically targetting just the render and code preview of your components.